 SOLUTION 1:Brew longer for more extraction.

 Make sure you’re giving the coffee at least 4 minutes of brew time.
-You can brew even longer than this (we’ve found some coffees that brew a perfect cup of French press after six minutes of steeping time), but eventually, you’re going to start getting that bitter flavor.
+You can brew even longer than this (we’ve found some coffees that brew a perfect cup of French press after six minutes of steeping time), but eventually, you’re going to start getting that bitter flavour.
 It’s easy to over-extract coffee with a French press, so if you have leftover coffee after filling your cup(s), decanting is usually recommended.

 SOLUTION 2: Use a finer grind.